Migration Guide: Migration Matters in the Federal Court

 Jurisdiction of the Federal Court

-A "migration decision" under the Migration Act includes privative clause decisions, purported privative clause decisions and non-privative clause decisions.
-These terms are all defined in the Migration Act.
-A "decision" includes the granting, giving, suspending, cancelling, revoking or refusing to give a certificate, direction, approval, consent or permission, including a visa.
-It also includes a failure or refusal to make a decision.
+A "migration decision" under the Migration Act includes the granting, giving, suspending, cancelling, revoking or refusing to give a certificate, direction, approval, consent or permission, including a visa.

 What the Court cannot do in migration proceedings

-In hearing a migration case, the Federal Court cannot decide whether a visa should or should not be granted, nor whether a visa should or should not be cancelled.
-Whether the Court would have made the same, or a different, decision than the decision-maker is not something that can be canvassed in a hearing.
+In hearing a migration case, the Federal Court cannot decide if a visa should be granted or cancelled.
+Whether the Court would have made a different decision to the original decision-maker is not relevant to the Court’s determination.

 What the Court can do in migration proceedings

-The Court can consider whether a legal mistake has been made by the decision-maker.
-Current legal terminology describes legal mistakes that the Court can do something about as "questions of law" (under ss 43(3) or 45(2) of the AAT Act) or "jurisdictional errors".
+The Federal Court generally has the same jurisdiction as the High Court of Australia under paragraph 75(v) of the Commonwealth Constitution external link.
+This means that the Court can consider whether a legal mistake has been made by the decision-maker and adjudge “questions of law" (under ss 43(3) or 45(2) of the AAT Act) or whether there has been a "jurisdictional error".
 Examples of jurisdictional errors include the decision-maker:

 - not adopting a fair process in making the decision;